 The Argument as a Tool of Persuasion

-First of all, an argument is a statement made with “premises” (data) persuading you to accept a conclusion.
+First, an argument is a statement made with “premises” (data) persuading you to accept a conclusion.
 It’s a selling tool.
 Sometimes it’s hard to spot false premises and claims.
 That’s because people learn to hide false claims within metaphor, analogy, simile, and word-picture.

-There are two main differences in the form of their conclusions.
-In general, inductive reasoning is a way of investigating phenomena using relevant data to reach probable conclusions.
+There are two major differences in the way they form conclusions.
+Inductive reasoning uses data to reach probable conclusions.
 In contrast, deductive reasoning presupposes the conclusion by showing data to support a position.
-And two other main distinctions, deductive reasoning gives conclusions as proofs certain.
+And two other major distinctions, deductive reasoning, give conclusions as proofs certain.
 Whereas, Inductive reasoning presents its conclusions as probabilities.

 Let’s take a deeper dive into both forms.

-It is the assumption that the premises of the argument are known or true.
-And, conversely, what is not within the argument is presumed to be false.
+“It is the assumption that the premises of the argument are known or true, and conversely, what is not within the argument is presumed to be false.”

 Our example goes like this.
-The God Odin Exists.
-First of all, Odin promised to kill all the ice giants.
-And, there aren’t any ice giants anywhere Furthermore, there many ancient texts which tell the story of Odin.
-You’ll find many texts about Odin in German folklore and paganism from all parts of Eastern Europe.
+The argument is the God Odin Exists.
+Here’s the logic.
+First, Odin promised to kill all the ice giants.
+And there aren’t any ice giants.
+Second, there many ancient texts which tell the story of Odin.
+You’ll find him in German folklore and paganism from all parts of Eastern Europe.

 The absence of imaginary beings or creatures does not represent evidence they ever existed.
 Nor is it evidence Odin got rid of them.
-And, the recounting of stories, no matter the age or supposed authority of origin does not suffice as proof for the existence of Odin.
-These points apply to all gods.
-Not just Odin.
+And the recounting of stories, no matter the age or supposed authority of origin, does not suffice as proof for the existence of Odin.
+These points apply to all gods, not just Odin.
 This is an example of mythology presented as fact.
 It underscores the ongoing battle of myths vs facts.

 “There is a logical form between the statement and the proposition.
 The proposition exists only where there are facts.
 Where there are no facts (i.e. the mystical, the metaphysical, the ethical), there is no corresponding proposition.
 If there is no proposition, no statement can be made in regard to these topics (mystical, metaphysical, ethical).
 So, what should we do where we cannot make any statement?
-Whereof one cannot speak, thereof one must be silent.” ― Ludwig Wittgenstein, Proposition 7, Tractatus Logico-Philosophicus
+Whereof one cannot speak, thereof one must be silent.” ― Ludwig Wittgenstein, Proposition 7, Tractatus Logico-Philosophicus (5)

-Mr. Wittgenstein explains to us what we should do when having no facts to support our proposition.
-Sadly, many religions present twisted doctrines when one cannot speak of facts that can be verified.
-So, mythology presented as fact is a ploy to deceive.
+Mr. Wittgenstein explains what we should do when having no facts to support our proposition.
+Sadly, many religions present twisted doctrines when one cannot speak of things for which there is no credible proof.
+So, mythology presented as facts is a ploy to deceive.

 Sorting Out the Facts

-The battle of myths vs facts is an ongoing conflict in the cultural narrative.
+The battle of myths vs. facts is an ongoing conflict in the cultural narrative.
 It is the battle of science, logic, and facts against the strength of groupthink manipulation of religion.
 You win the war one person at a time.

-Identify The Vehicles of The programming
+Identify The Vehicles of The Programming

 Myths Vs Facts Decision Time

 Remember, continue to question the cultural narrative.
 Always question the opinions of religious or political leaders and sources.
-Become a warrior of light using compassion to spread seeds that bring people out of the dark age mentality.
+Become a warrior of light, using compassion to spread seeds that bring people out of the dark age mentality.